jonaszb/kanban-next/README.md

 ## Acknowledgments

-Special thanks to the following technologies and libraries used:
+Special thanks to [Frontend Mentor](https://www.frontendmentor.io/) for providing the design and to the following technologies and libraries used:

 - [Next.js](https://nextjs.org/)
 - [Prisma](https://www.prisma.io/)